The Collaborative Actions for Single-Use Plastic Prevention in South-East Asia (CAP SEA)

 The aim of the project is to reduce single-use plastic waste with a clear focus on upstream strategies of prevention and preparation for re-use.
 To this end, the project employs a blended approach, consisting of policy advice on circular economy and extended producer responsibility (EPR) approaches (Malaysia only), capacity development for key stakeholders, local government pilot activities and support for innovative business models tackling SUP prevention.
 The project contributes directly to the Sustainable Development Goal to ensure sustainable production and consumption patterns (SDG 12), especially Target 12.5 “By 2030,substantially reduce waste generation through prevention, reduction, recycling and reuse”.

-CAP SEA is funded by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and is part of the GIZ global project to support the “Export Initiative for Green Technologies”.
+CAP SEA is funded by the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) and is part of the GIZ global project to support the “Export Initiative for Green Technologies”.

 Institutional Framework: We advise and support our local partners and other key players in the development of Circular Economy Regulatory frameworks and strategies, recycling markets and implementation of systems for extended producer responsibility (in Malaysia).
 Furthermore, we advise on product-related environmental protection such as the development of eco-designs, guidelines and material efficiency criteria.
 These can then be certified with eco-labels and supported through sustainable public procurement.

 New Business Solutions: We support Thai, Malaysian and international partners in the development of innovative and sustainable business models for SUP prevention and/or preparation for reuse.

 Pilot Projects: We design and implement pilot projects aiming at SUP reduction with local municipalities.

 Knowledge Management: We analyse lessons learnt and disseminate best practices to relevant institutions.